-SPECIAL COVID UPDATE: Randy does his consultations (approximately 30 minutes and free) by phone or Zoom (video) - whichever you choose.
+SPECIAL COVID UPDATE: Randy and Allen do their consultations (approximately 30 minutes and free) by phone or Zoom (video) - whichever you choose.
 There is no need to leave your home.
 To schedule your free consultation, complete the Stepparent Adoption Questionnaire.

 Additionally, the Los Angeles County Superior Court now has an option where the adopting parent, spouse and child do not need to go to court for the final hearing.
 This is a special procedure adopted during Covid-19.
 Randy knows the new special procedures to make this happen, and also shorten the time it usually takes to complete a stepparent adoption.

 Being adopted by a step parent is one of the most significant moments in a child's life.
 It means that for the step parent - sharing a home, and being married to the child's parent, wasn't enough - that the step parent wanted to fully take on the role of parent, as if his or her stepchild was also born to them, with the benefits and responsibilities that go with that.
 Stepparent adoption also provides legal security in case something were to happen to the existing parent, as without a step parent adoption the step parent has few guaranteed parenting rights.
 The information below is for those planning to adopt a stepchild in Los Angeles County.
 (If you live in Orange, Riverside, San Diego or San Bernardino County, please click here.)